 The authors of the study were seeking a way to benefit those who care for cancer patients, a task that can be very demanding and stressful.
 They chose as research subjects 44 carers aged 18 years and older with no significant medical or musculoskeletal problems.
 22 received the massages while 22 were used as controls (to compare).
 Those massaged were given a fairly standard 15 minute manual back massage each day for a week.
-For scientific purposes the researchers needed t omake sure any improvements were due to the massage.
-To do this physiological effects were minimised by having the therapists keep communications to a minimum and non-aromatic baby oil to eliminate any aroma therapy effects.
-So they knew that any improvements were not due to the rest and relaxation while being massaged comparison group also had rest and relaxation.
-They rested quietly in a silence room and were not allowed anything that might affect the outcome such as music, television or exercising.
+For scientific purposes the researchers needed to make sure any improvements were due to the massage alone.
+To do this physiological effects were minimised by having the therapists keep communications to a minimum, and non-aromatic baby oil was used to eliminate any aroma therapy effects.
+So they knew that any improvements were not due to the rest and relaxation while being massaged comparison group rested quietly in a silence room, and were not allowed anything that might affect the outcome such as music, television or exercising.
 The researchers used scientific questionnaires and measurements to measure anxiety levels, heart rate, blood pressure and sleep quality

 The study results

 Anxiety levels were measured by two methods.
 The first was by using a scientific questionnaire where scores range from 0 to 80.
 Over the week the massage group improved from 49.68 to 45.68 while the control group actually worsened.

 The second measurement was the level of a chemical called cortisol in the blood.
 This is significantly increased by psychological stressors, especially chronic stressful events.
 The authors noted that six previous reviews of the effect of massage on cortisol levels showed either small or non-significant improvements.
 However, this study achieved a very significant reduction.
 The researchers attributed this to providing multiple applications of therapy.

 To quote the authors: